Why exercise is actually good for your joints

 But this assumption that exercise damages your joints has been found to be false.
 In fact, studies conducted over the past decade have shown that exercise does benefit your joints, helping to build both healthy cartilage and muscular support around the joints, keeping them stronger for longer.

-When exercising, your blood pumps faster around your body, providing the membrane with a plentiful supply of nutrients, which are infused into the fluid.
+When exercising, your blood pumps faster around your body, providing the membrane with a plentiful supply of nutrients, which are infused with fluid.
 What’s more, running and other high-impact exercises, have been shown to force this nutrient-rich fluid into the cartilage, keeping it healthy.

 If you already suffer from joint pain, high-impact exercises that aggravate this pain should be avoided, at least in the short term.
 There are plenty of exercises that you can do to build strength in your joints.
 If you want to be able to do high impact exercise, the key is to introduce it slowly and listen to your symptoms to find the right intensity for you.